jax-ml/jax/docs/pallas/design.md

 #### Emulation mode

-By representing kernels as programs with JAX primitives and some new Pallas primitives, we can also lower Pallas programs to MHLO directly and compile/execute them with XLA.
+By representing kernels as programs with JAX primitives and some new Pallas primitives, we can also lower Pallas programs to StableHLO directly and compile/execute them with XLA.
 Specifically, a `pallas_call` can be implemented as a `lax.scan` over the grid.
 This enables us to develop GPU or TPU kernels on any XLA-supported platform (even CPU!) and debug them using JAX/XLA debugging tools (like `jax.debug.print`).
 We can also use the more reliable and better tested XLA numerics to verify the correctness of the Triton and Mosaic compilers.
 One could also imagine perturbing the `scan` ordering to simulate the parallel reads and writes that happen on GPU.

 ### Examples